NCAR/finn/README_preprocessor.md

 If you use linux, `du -sh $HOME/pg_data` .
 This is where we decided to store database when you created container (`docker run`).

 If you use Windows and using `Docker Destkop for Windows`, easiest way to check diskuse from Windows is to find the size of `C:\Users\Public\Documents\Hyper-V\Virtual hard disks\MobyLinuxVM.vhdx`.
 This is the virtual disk image (disk space) for Linux virtual machine.
-Docker is started from this Linux virtual machine, and finn preprocessor is running on top of docker.
+Docker is started from this Linux virtual machine, and FINN preprocessor is running on top of docker.
 When finn prorpocessor is set up but starting any analysis, the size of this file was about 10GB.
 After running global, annual, MODIS/VIIRS combined case, the size grew to 76GB.

 In order to wipe intermediate data in the database, you'd have to delete each schema in the database.
 At this point, suggested approach for manually deleting those intermediate would be to use QGIS to access the postgis database (hostname = localhost, port = 5432, databse = finn, user = finn, password = finn), use DB manager (from manu, Databae => DB Manager...), connect to database (PostGIS, new connection, and specify access information), and identify af_XXX schema where you dont need to keep, and also tables in raster schema for imported raster you dont need.
 Please refer to the [mini-QGIS guide](https://github.com/yosukefk/finn_preproc/wiki/Minimum-Instruction-for-using-QGIS-with-FINN-preprocessor), although it does not cover the part removing data.
 It should help how to access the tables in the database.